Helping Families to Birth and Parent with Connection, Presence & Choice

 The issue with this questions is that it assumes that “non-homebirths” are the safety standard, and the truth is that there are actually no studies that say that a in hospital birth is more safe than an out of hospital births.
 There are; however, two interesting studies on the subject.
 The first one is on birth center birth that came out in Jan/Feb 2013 and states: “One of the most important findings of this study was that more than 9 out of 10 women (94%) who entered labor planning a birth center birth achieved a vaginal birth.
 In other words, the C-section rate for low-risk women who chose to give birth at a birth center was only 6%—compared to the U.S. C-section rate of 27% for low-risk women.
 This means that the C-section rate for women in birth centers is more than 4 times lower than what is seen among low-risk women in the U.S.” – Journal of Midwifery & Women’s Health, Outcome s of Care in Birth Centers: Demonstration of a Durable Model.
 Another study that came out in August 2009 from Canada says, “Planned home birth attended by a registered midwife was associated with very low and comparable rates of perinatal death and reduced rates of obstetric interventions and other adverse perinatal outcomes compared with planned hospital birth attended by a midwife or physician.” - CMAJ August 2009.
 If mom is having a pregnancy that is considered low-risk, then it is very safe to have the baby at home.
 Even though a birth outside of a hospital is safe, it might not feel safe for everyone, so please do your research and find out what feels safest for you and your partner.
 Here are a few links to get you started: Homebirth, by Henci Goer at ivillage, The Cochrane Review, MANA, Citizens for Midwifery, An Article in the BBC News, CAM (California Association of Midwives).
 American Association of Birth Centers and Home Birth Reference Site.

 One of the questions we always get is "How do we create a connection with the midwife if we don't know who will be at our birth?"
-Because we are not just going down a "list" where we spend our time with you at the prenatal, but we are getting to know you and and you are getting to know us so an intimate one-on-one connection can be made even within a group practice.
+Because we are not just going down a "list" where we spend our time with you at the prenatal, but we are getting to know you and and you are getting to know us so an intimate one-on-one connection can be made at our hour long prenatals.
 All GraceFull Midwives are California Licensed Midwives and are not only licensed by the medical board, but also have the same essence in how we practice midwifery – from a love of the journey, excitement in seeing new souls being born, honed skills, learned wisdom – and we all enjoy going slow – especially after the baby is born.
 (Where are we going to rush off to??
 Hanging out in the oxytocin is the best part!)

 As California Licensed Midwives we practice in alignment with our Medical Board License which dictates a standard model of care that is evidence based.
 As community midwives we trust you as parents and practice with informed consent.

-We will offer you all testing and drugs as required by state law, and if you choose to decline some part of standard care then you must take responsibility for this choice and sign an “Informed Consent” paper that states that you informed about the risks you are taking and are acknowledging full responsibility for your choice.
+We will offer you all testing and drugs as required by state law, and support you to find out what works for you as the parents of this child.
+If you choose to decline some part of standard care then you must take responsibility for this choice and sign an “Informed Consent” paper that states that you informed about the risks you are taking and are acknowledging full responsibility for your choice.

 Philosophically speaking, you are the parents of your child, and we as your midwives will not be raising your child, so we will not tell you what to do.
 We at GraceFull look at all choices as ‘parenting decisions’.
 We are passionate about helping you not just birth your baby, but parent your child.
 Being informed, finding clarity and then standing in your truth as to what is best for you and your family – whether it is scientific or anecdotal – is an important part of becoming a parent, and you will always have our full support no matter what your choices and/or beliefs are.